agus-wesly/GoSparrow/README.md

 *PLEASE NOTE THAT THIS TOOL IS JUST FOR EDUCATIONAL PURPOSE ONLY*

-GoSparrow has 2 mode : *Single Mode* and *Search Mode* Currently its support : Twitter and Tiktok
+GoSparrow has 2 mode : *Single Mode* and *Search Mode*<br>
+Currently its support : Twitter and Tiktok<br>
-*More social media support will comming soon! :D*
+*More social media support will comming soon! :D*<br>

 ### Prerequisite
-In order to run this tools, you need to have :
+In order to run this tool, you need to have :
 - Golang Installed.
 I'm using `go1.23.5 linux/amd64`
 - Chrome installed